Serious Crime Prevention Orders

 - there is consent from the person to whom confidence is owed, or

-to provide information or documents or answer questions if it would involve a disclosure prohibited by another enactment.
+- to provide information or documents or answer questions if it would involve a disclosure prohibited by another enactment.
+(Section 14).

-5.2.
-A statement made by a person in compliance with an SCPO cannot be used in evidence against him/her unless
+A statement made by a person in compliance with a SCPO cannot be used in evidence against him/her unless:

 - the person is being prosecuted for breach of the SCPO under section 25, or